Hugh Cruttwell

 Hugh Percival Cruttwell (31 October 1918 – 24 August 2002) was a British drama teacher and consultant.
 He was Principal of the Royal Academy of Dramatic Art (RADA) in London, England for 18 years, from 1966 to 1984.
 After declaring himself to be a conscientious objector and consequently serving as an agricultural labourer during World War II, he began his professional life as a teacher in private schools but in 1947 moved into theatrical production, spending several years as a stage and production manager at the Theatre Royal, Windsor, Berkshire, England before becoming a freelance drama director.
 He combined his academic and theatrical experience when he joined the teaching staff at the London Academy of Music and Dramatic Art (LAMDA) in 1959.
 After seven years there he was appointed Principal of RADA where he presided over one of its most illustrious periods, training many leading actors.
 He was regarded as having restored the academy's position as Britain's premier drama school.
-In retirement he served for ten years as artistic and production consultant to the actor and director Sir Kenneth Branagh.
+In retirement he served for ten years as artistic and production consultant to the actor and director Kenneth Branagh.